honeycombio/terraform-provider-honeycombio/docs/resources/burn_alert.md

 The following arguments are supported:
 * `slo_id` - (Required) ID of the SLO this burn alert is associated with.
 * `dataset` - (Required) The dataset this burn alert is associated with.
+* `description` - (Optional) Instructions on how to respond to the burn alert, e.g. run book link, next steps.
 * `alert_type` - (Optional) Type of the burn alert.
 Valid values are `exhaustion_time` and `budget_rate`.
    Defaults to `exhaustion_time`.
 * `budget_rate_window_minutes` - (Optional) The time period, in minutes, over which a budget rate will be calculated.